Playgroup and Cylch Meithrin

-Playgroups provide quality play, learning and development experiences for children aged two to four years old.
-It's referred to as ‘Sessional Care’.
+Playgroups/ Cylchoedd Meithrin are also referred to as ‘Sessional Care’.
 Each session is usually provided for up to four hours a day and children who attend are supported to learn through play and active involvement.

 Playgroups can be run privately or by a committee of local parents or carers.
 The sessions are often held in community centres, schools or nurseries.
-They can be operational during term time only, or during the school holidays and can provide services which wrap around or pick up from local primary schools.
+They can take place during term time only, or during the school holidays and can provide support services around local primary schools.

 Providers aim to create a safe and engaging environment where children can learn through play and inclusive activities.
 Children can develop their social skills through interaction with other children.